 The Project Site is not zoned for timberland or timberland production by the City of Inglewood.
 Therefore, the Proposed Project would not conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production.
-There would be no projectlevel or cumulative impacts.
+There would be no impact.